Dublin property prices down again as supply cools market

 Dublin property prices fell again in the year to November, while prices across the State rose by just 1.4 per cent, the latest Central Statistics Office figures show.

-While the overall growth represents a pick-up in the annual rate of the inflation on the previous month, it is well below the 7.2 per cent recorded for the Republic as a whole a year previously.
+While the annual rate of inflation for properties nationally rose modestly on the previous month, it was well below the 7.2 per cent recorded a year previously.
 The slowdown in price growth has been linked to the pick-up in housing supply.

+There were just under 15,000 new homes built in the first nine months of last year, an 18 per cent increase on the same period in 2018.

 In Dublin, average prices declined by 0.7 per cent in the 12 months to November.